 April 6 @ 4 p.m. in Emerson Hall

 Guest Speaker: Kirk S. Schanze, Prominski Professor of Chemistry

 UF Distinguished Professor, College of Liberal Arts & Sciences

 Title: Pushing Photons for Fun (and Profit?): Photochemistry

 I want to warmly welcome you to the UF Faculty Senate's website.

-We have a new President-elect, W. Kent Fuchs (pronounced Fox), currently Provost of the Cornell University.
+We have a new President, W. Kent Fuchs (pronounced Fox), formerly the Provost at Cornell.
 Dr. Fuchs was selected with a unanimous vote of the Board of Trustees on October 15, 2014.
-Dr. Fuchs went to high school at Miami Killian, earned a bachelor's degree in electrical engineering from Duke University, and then went to Trinity Evangelical Seminary where he met his wife Linda, who is also from Florida.
+Dr. Fuchs went to high school at Miami Killian, earned a bachelor's degree in electrical engineering from Duke University, and then went to Trinity Evangelical Seminary where he met his wife Linda, also from Florida.
 He received his Ph.D. from the University of Illinois and served on its faculty.
 He also served as a Dean of Engineering at Purdue and Cornell.
-His term will begin on January 1, 2015.
-We welcome him to Gainesville and Gator nation.
+His term began on January 2, 2015.
+We welcome him warmly to Gainesville and Gator nation.

 Chair, Faculty Senate